How to use the TOROW function

 The following formula rearranges values so they fit a single column, however, the formula doesn't return an array of values.
 It extracts each value one by one using relative cell references.

 You need to copy the cell and paste as far as needed to the right.
-This formula works in most Excel versions.
+This formula works in most Excel versions, I recommend the TOROW function if you are a Excel 365 subscriber.

 Formula in cell B7: